 Make sure to visit the Chaouwara Tanneries

 Well known and among most photographed sites in Fes is the Chaouwara Tanneries, oldest Moroccan tannery with 600 years of tradition where leather is still dyed all with natural colors.
 Prepare for smells that can be heavy on the stomach and for merchants that can at times be rather aggressive and as always, watch out for scams.
 For best photographs try to get to the leather shop at door No. 10 on Derb Chaouwara and its terrace.
+Check out this photography guide of the Tanneries in Fes for some extra inspiration.

 Take a tour at the Art Narji